Tall buildings are leaving cities in darkness. These architects have a radical fix

 Danish architecture firm Henning Larsen recently won a competition to help design the master plan for a district in China’s Shenzhen City, a megatropolis of more than 20 million people.
 Instead of building roads above ground as it’s traditionally been done, Henning Larsen’s plan calls for a network of underground highways that would allow the development’s street level to become a sprawling plaza designed for pedestrians.
 Likewise, the mega malls China is known for will be pushed underground into sunken plazas and retail arcades, creating space for open plazas and smaller buildings above ground that will be interspersed with tall skyscrapers.

 For cities like New York, where development has already consumed much of the available land, totally reimagining the master plan isn’t realistic.
 Instead, incremental changes are cropping up, like a new bill that requires new buildings and major renovations to include green roofs, solar panels, or wind turbines.
-It’s likely that many of these spaces will remain privately accessible to building residents and tenants, but projects like Seattle’s vegetative Amazon Spheres, which are open to the public, show how office buildings can also becomes an amenity for neighborhoods.
+It’s likely that many of these spaces will remain privately accessible to building residents and tenants, but projects like Seattle’s vegetative Amazon Spheres, which are open to the public, show how office buildings can also become an amenity for neighborhoods.
 Johnson of NBBJ says his firm is actively thinking about how they can design buildings where the first two floors are open to the public as programmable spaces that the community can interact with.
-Opening the building as a public amenity doesn’t change the fact that the building and the shadow is there, but it does help a city to feel less closed off.
+Opening the building as a public amenity doesn’t change the fact that the building and the shadow are there, but it does help a city to feel less closed off.

 As for 40 Tenth, it’s a glimmering reminder of how buildings, despite their relative permanence, can respect the dynamism of a city.
 Cities shift, morph, expand, and sometimes even contract.
 Buildings, by contrast, stand resolutely in place, often for decades at a time.
-It’s getting easier for architects to ensure that discreet buildings are designed with an eye towards the long term livability of cities.
-“With the technology we have now, we’re in a position where we can really make bespoke really specific responses to unique site conditions,” Walker says.
+It’s getting easier for architects to ensure that discreet buildings are designed with an eye toward the long-term livability of cities.
+“With the technology we have now, we’re in a position where we can really make bespoke specific responses to unique site conditions,” Walker says.

 But even with the best modeling software, it’s impossible to predict how a city will change.
-The best architects can do is to peer into a cloudy crystal ball and think about how their buildings can live amongst a constantly growing, consistently altering landscape.
+The best architects can do is to peer into a cloudy crystal ball and think about how their buildings can live among a constantly growing, consistently altering landscape.